I am a professor of physics and the current chair of the Department of Physics, University of Wisconsin.

-My research work is conducted with the UW High Energy Physics group, on the CMS experiment at the CERN laboratory in Geneva, Switzerland and the LZ experiment in South Dakota.
-My scientific interest is in the study of elementary particles, to probe unresolved questions about the current standard theory of matter and energy, and enable an even deeper level of knowledge about fundamental interactions in nature.
+I am a professor of physics in the Department of Physics, University of Wisconsin in Madison, Wisconsin, USA.
+My scientific interest is in the study of elementary particles.
+We probe unresolved questions about the current standard theory of matter and energy, and enable an even deeper level of knowledge about fundamental interactions in nature.

 In the previous decade, I worked on the BaBar experiment at the SLAC laboratory in Stanford, California, where we studied short lived particles called B-mesons that were produced profusely in electron-positron collisions at the SLAC B-Factory.
-Our measurements there resulted in detailed understanding of asymmetries between matter and antimatter behavior and placed strict limits on the level of new physics contributions to flavor physics.
+Our measurements there, resulted in detailed understanding of asymmetries between matter and antimatter behavior and placed strict limits on the level of new physics contributions to flavor physics.

-My day-to-day work involves teaching, supervision of students, postdocs and staff, physics data analysis, large scale computating systems design and operation, low and high level trigger algorithm development, detector simulations and trigger electronics design, and lately administration duties of the physics department.
+My day-to-day work involves teaching, supervision of students, postdocs and staff, physics data analysis, large scale computing systems design and operation, low and high level trigger algorithm development, detector simulations and trigger electronics design, and lately administration duties of the physics department.
 In addition to the work at the CMS experiment in Geneva, my group operates a large computing center, UW Tier-2, in Madison for the benefit of CMS physics community.

 - Physics 735 (Particle Physics) : Spring 2006, 2007, Fall 2008

-- Physics 535 (Particle Physics) : Spring 2013, 2014, 2017
+- Physics 535 (Particle Physics) : Spring 2013, 2014, 2017, 2021, 2022

 - Physics 433 (Computational Physics) : Fall 2001